impress-org/support-manual/documentation/management.md

 Every significant change or update to our docs starts by creating a new Github issue.
 Our docs issues are public [here ](https://github.com/WordImpress/Give-Docs/issues).

 Because our Docs are very tightly related to development workflow, we generally follow similar protocols for issue creation.
-Specifically when it comes to titles of issues, we follow the [Give Github Communication Standards](https://github.com/WordImpress/Give/wiki/Git-Communication-Standards) regarding [Prefixes](https://github.com/WordImpress/Give/wiki/Prefixes).
+Specifically when it comes to titles of issues, we follow the [GiveWP Github Communication Standards](https://github.com/WordImpress/Give/wiki/Git-Communication-Standards) regarding [Prefixes](https://github.com/WordImpress/Give/wiki/Prefixes).

 The "type" for all Docs issues is always "web-doc"; whereas the "scope" should follow other standards in regard to which part of the plugin or add-on needs addressing in our online docs.